HiperLoop/yeti/README.md

 - **main.js** is the root file that imports all the other files to run on the website

 ### Src
-This file includes source code that is later compiled to javascript to run:
+This folder includes source code that is later compiled to javascript to run:
 - **tsconfig.json** is used to compile typescrpit files into javascript
 - **.ts** files are the source code for the **.js** counterparts with the same name in *Public*